ruhulaminparvez/Call-Ambulance/README.md

 	*User can review their journey of the Ambulance.*

-	*We will make sure that every ambulance will have the proper trained ambulance helper.*
+	*We will make sure that every ambulance will have a properly trained ambulance helper.*

 ### BUGS 😢